octobusjs/octobus/README.md

 });
 ```

-Things are getting better when you start to leverage the new features ES6 provides (promises, async / await, arrow functions etc.):
+Things are getting better when you start to leverage the new features ES6 provides (promises, async / await, arrow functions etc.).

 The same functionality from above can be written like this:

 ```javascript